 No statement, comment or other communication made during this informal review shall be binding upon any party.
 The pre-application process is required solely to assure that Town development goals are recognized as they may apply to the site in question.
-This should help expedite the process by getting the review off to a cooperative start, before the applicant has made a substantial investment in the application process.
+The purpose is to help expedite the process by getting the review off to a cooperative start, before the applicant has made a substantial investment in the application process.